-- a. to pay out for expensesb. activities to improve team performance in a business context - c. to be distributed - d. pieces of information about some things - e. arrangements for something to be kept for you - f. a plane, bus or train which makes frequent journeys between two places reservations already?
+- e. pieces of information about some things - arrangements for something to be kept for you - g. a plane, bus or train which makes frequent journeys between two places

-Tom : Anna, our team building is going to be this weekend.
-Have you made
+Tom : Anna, our team building is going to be this coming weekend Have you made reservations already?